tarwn/lessthandot-hugo/blogs/content/posts/2012-06-21-choosing-an-analysis-solution.md

 ### **xVelocity** formerly known as Vertipaq

 When it was initially released, the in-memory data solution was called Vertipaq.
 With the release of SQL Server 2012, the Vertipaq engine was rebranded to xVelocity which includes all of Microsoft's in-memory technologies.
-In the case of SQL Server and PowerPivot, Vertipaq is called “xVelocity in-memory analytics engine”, which I will refer to as xVelocity for the duration of this blog.
+In the case of SQL Server and PowerPivot, Vertipaq is called "xVelocity in-memory analytics engine", which I will refer to as xVelocity for the duration of this blog.

 ### The Engine Options